-There are no studies on oxidation of UV-328 available.
+There are no studies on oxidation of UV-320 available.

 AOPWIN (v1.92) predicts the generic structure alert "Reaction with Nitrate radicals may be important" based on the fact that there is a phenolic group in the molecule.
-But to the knowledge of the dossier submitter there are no experimental studies in the literature available showing a reaction of UV-328 and atmospheric Nitrate radicals.
+But to our knowledge there are no experimental studies in the literature available showing a reaction of UV-320 and atmospheric Nitrate radicals.

-Phenolic benzotriazoles are mainly used as UV absorbers.
-Given their chemical structure, degradation through oxidation can be regarded as negligible.
+As phenolic benzotriazoles are mainly used as UV absorbers they are designed to be robust.
+Given their chemical structure and the lack of other information oxidation has to be assumed to be a rather negligible degradation pathway.